evant/ipromise/README.md

 	promise.cancel(); // That's it!
 }
 ```
-And if the library does support cancelation of methods, it can just listen for a cancelation on the promise.
+And if the library does support cancellation of methods, it can just listen for a cancellation on the promise.
 Implementing Promises
 -----------------------------
 So you have lots of code lying around that uses callbacks?
 Wrapping it up is super easy.